flowck/firmino.work/src/source/_posts/Some-views-on-generic-functions-typescript.md

 }
 ```

-PS: **<T extends Interface>** is a constraint, meaning that whatever the interface defined as the generic type, it should obey the interface which **T** extends it's the initial definition.
+> By extending **T** from an interface like I am doing in the code above, I am defining a constraint on **T**, meaning that whatever the interface passed as type, it should obey the interface which **T** extends it's the initial definition.

-Using generics, I am now able to set type while calling the function.
+Using generics, I am now able to set type when invoking the function.
 Here is a quick example calling `sortASC` using two different interfaces that follow the constraint `{ price: number; }`:

 ```typescript
 interface Vehicle { price: number; cilyinders?: number; }